Graham Island (Mediterranean Sea)

+History

 Early history

-Volcanic activity at Ferdinandea Island was first recorded during the First Punic War during the 3rd century BC.
-The island is believed to have appeared and disappeared four or five times since then.
+Volcanic activity at Graham Island was first recorded during the First Punic War during the 3rd century BC.
+The island has appeared and disappeared four or five times since then.
 Several eruptions have been reported since the 17th century AD.
 The island is located in a volcanic area known as the Campi Flegrei del Mar di Sicilia (Phlegraean Fields of the Sea of Sicily), in between Sicily and Tunisia in the Mediterranean Sea.
 Many submarine volcanoes (seamounts) exist in the region, as well as some volcanic islands such as Pantelleria.

-1831 eruption and competing claims of sovereignty
+1831 appearance

-Ferdinandea Island's most recent appearance as an island was in July 1831.
+Graham Island's most recent appearance as an island was in July 1831.
 The first reports of high seismic activity and/or eruptions occurred during a period spanning from 28 June to 10 July 1831.
 These reports came from the nearby town of Sciacca.
-On 4 July an odour of sulfur spread through the town reportedly in such quantities that it blackened silver.
+On 28 June, the Royal Navy ships Britannia and Rapid were shaken by an earthquake between Sciacca and Pantelleria.
+On 4 July, an odour of sulfur spread through the town reportedly in such quantities that it blackened silver.
+On 12 July, Ferdinando Caronna, captain of the Psyche from Naples, reported seeing smoke coming out of the sea.
 On 13 July, a column of smoke was clearly seen from St. Domenico.
 The residents believed it to be a ferry on fire.
 On the same day, the brig Gustavo passed through the area, confirming a bubbling in the sea that the captain thought was a sea monster.
 Another ship reported dead fish floating in the water.

 By 17 July, a fully grown islet had formed enough to where Sicilian customs official Michele Fiorini was able to land there and to claim the island for the Kingdom of Sicily.
+He planted an oar there to claim the newly emerged island for the Kingdom of the Two Sicilies.